Simit6155/RedSploit/README.md

 Press q to exit the program at any time.
 🔒 Legal & Disclaimer

+Turning it into a EXE
+Use the PyToExe.py file to convert the Payload/Listener into a exe.
+(WORKS ONLY FOR THE PYTHON FILE)
+Dont forget to change the Host IP and the Port in both of the files (Payload + Listener)

 This tool is designed for ethical hacking, red teaming, and penetration testing.
 Use it only in environments where you have explicit permission (e.g., your own lab or with a signed agreement).

 You are fully responsible for how you use this tool.